 - Inflation: The risk that future CPI Inflation is higher than expected and uncontrolled.
-This would lead to greater than expected pension and salary increases which would increase the liability to the University.

-- Longevity: The risk that pensioners live longer than expected and thus their healthcare benefit is payable for longer than expected.

-Open-ended, long-term liability: The risk that the liability may be volatile in the future and uncertain.
-Future changes in legislation: The risk that changes to legislation with respect to the post-retirement liability may increase the liability

-Future changes in legislation: The risk that changes to legislation with respect to the post-retirement liability may increase the liability for UJ.

-- Future changes in the tax environment: The risk that changes in the tax legislation governing employee benefits may increase the liability for UJ.

-- Administration: Administration of this liability poses a burden to UJ.
+This would lead to greater than expected pension and salary increases which would increase the liability to the University. - Longevity: The risk that pensioners live longer than expected and thus their healthcare benefit is payable for longer than expected. - Open-ended, long-term liability: The risk that the liability may be volatile in the future and uncertain.
+Future changes in legislation: The risk that changes to legislation with respect to the post-retirement liability may increase the liability - Future changes in the tax environment: The risk that changes in the tax legislation governing employee benefits may increase the liability for UJ. - Administration: Administration of this liability poses a burden to UJ.